t2riq/image-blur-detection/README.md

 The confusion matrix and classification report demonstrate that the model is highly reliable at distinguishing between **blurry** and **sharp** images.

 ---
-##📈 Results Visualization
+## 📈 Results Visualization
 -The training and validation accuracy and loss over epochs are plotted:
 ```
 # Code used for plotting (already in notebook)
 ```
 ---

-##📄 License
+## 📄 License

-This project is licensed under the MIT License.
+-This project is licensed under the MIT License.
 ---
-📬 Contact
+## 📬 Contact

-For questions or suggestions:
+-For questions or suggestions:
 📧 tariqalajam@gmail.com